Amazon.com (NASDAQ:AMZN) Price Target Raised to $3,500.00

-Amazon.com (NASDAQ:AMZN) had its price objective lifted by investment analysts at Raymond James from $2,525.00 to $3,500.00 in a report released on Friday, The Fly reports.
-The firm currently has an “outperform” rating on the e-commerce giant’s stock.
-Raymond James’ price objective would suggest a potential upside of 10.60% from the stock’s previous close.
+Amazon.com (NASDAQ:AMZN) had its price objective upped by Stifel Nicolaus from $3,300.00 to $3,500.00 in a research report sent to investors on Friday, The Fly reports.
+The brokerage currently has a buy rating on the e-commerce giant’s stock.

-Other analysts also recently issued reports about the stock.
-Canaccord Genuity boosted their price target on shares of Amazon.com from $2,750.00 to $3,300.00 and gave the stock a “buy” rating in a research note on Wednesday, July 1st.
-William Blair reissued a “buy” rating on shares of Amazon.com in a research note on Monday, June 22nd.
-Wells Fargo & Co boosted their price target on shares of Amazon.com from $3,000.00 to $3,600.00 and gave the stock an “overweight” rating in a research note on Monday, July 27th.
-China International Capital boosted their price target on shares of Amazon.com from $1,850.00 to $2,162.00 in a research note on Wednesday, May 6th.
-Finally, Benchmark boosted their price target on shares of Amazon.com from $2,650.00 to $3,675.00 and gave the stock a “buy” rating in a research note on Friday.
-One research analyst has rated the stock with a sell rating, six have given a hold rating, forty-five have assigned a buy rating and one has assigned a strong buy rating to the company.
-The stock has an average rating of “Buy” and an average target price of $3,240.51.
+Several other brokerages have also recently weighed in on AMZN.
+Susquehanna Bancshares reaffirmed a positive rating and set a $3,000.00 price target (up from $2,500.00) on shares of Amazon.com in a research note on Friday, May 1st.
+Barclays raised their price target on shares of Amazon.com from $2,500.00 to $3,430.00 and gave the stock an overweight rating in a research note on Monday, July 13th.
+DZ Bank reaffirmed a buy rating on shares of Amazon.com in a research note on Wednesday, July 8th.
+KeyCorp raised their price target on shares of Amazon.com from $3,285.00 to $3,500.00 and gave the stock an overweight rating in a research note on Friday.
+Finally, Needham & Company LLC initiated coverage on shares of Amazon.com in a research note on Wednesday, June 24th.
+They set a buy rating and a $3,200.00 price target for the company.
+One analyst has rated the stock with a sell rating, six have issued a hold rating and forty-six have assigned a buy rating to the company.
+The company currently has a consensus rating of Buy and an average target price of $3,249.02.

-In other news, CEO Andrew R. Jassy sold 6,945 shares of the company’s stock in a transaction that occurred on Monday, May 4th.
-The shares were sold at an average price of $2,256.50, for a total value of $15,671,392.50.
-Following the transaction, the chief executive officer now owns 93,105 shares in the company, valued at $210,091,432.50.
-The sale was disclosed in a legal filing with the SEC, which is available at this link.
+In other news, Director Patricia Q. Stonesifer sold 2,200 shares of Amazon.com stock in a transaction on Wednesday, May 6th.
+The stock was sold at an average price of $2,329.44, for a total transaction of $5,124,768.00.
+Following the completion of the sale, the director now owns 4,645 shares of the company’s stock, valued at $10,820,248.80.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
 Also, Director Indra K. Nooyi bought 27 shares of the company’s stock in a transaction dated Wednesday, July 1st.
-The stock was purchased at an average price of $2,806.80 per share, for a total transaction of $75,783.60.
-Following the purchase, the director now owns 707 shares of the company’s stock, valued at approximately $1,984,407.60.
+The shares were purchased at an average cost of $2,806.80 per share, with a total value of $75,783.60.
+Following the acquisition, the director now directly owns 707 shares of the company’s stock, valued at approximately $1,984,407.60.
 The disclosure for this purchase can be found here.
-Corporate insiders own 16.10% of the company’s stock.
+16.10% of the stock is currently owned by company insiders.

-Several hedge funds and other institutional investors have recently modified their holdings of AMZN.
-Sunbelt Securities Inc. lifted its position in Amazon.com by 23.9% during the fourth quarter.
-Sunbelt Securities Inc. now owns 7,401 shares of the e-commerce giant’s stock valued at $13,500,000 after purchasing an additional 1,430 shares during the period.
-IMS Capital Management grew its stake in Amazon.com by 49.0% during the first quarter.
-IMS Capital Management now owns 1,550 shares of the e-commerce giant’s stock valued at $3,022,000 after acquiring an additional 510 shares in the last quarter.
-Woodstock Corp grew its stake in Amazon.com by 10.6% during the first quarter.
-Woodstock Corp now owns 178 shares of the e-commerce giant’s stock valued at $347,000 after acquiring an additional 17 shares in the last quarter.
-Fulton Bank N.A. grew its stake in Amazon.com by 10.7% during the first quarter.
-Fulton Bank N.A. now owns 6,531 shares of the e-commerce giant’s stock valued at $12,733,000 after acquiring an additional 629 shares in the last quarter.
-Finally, Wiley BROS.
-Aintree Capital LLC grew its stake in Amazon.com by 5.6% during the first quarter.
-Wiley BROS.
-Aintree Capital LLC now owns 563 shares of the e-commerce giant’s stock valued at $1,098,000 after acquiring an additional 30 shares in the last quarter.
-Hedge funds and other institutional investors own 64.54% of the company’s stock.
+Institutional investors and hedge funds have recently bought and sold shares of the company.
+Gantzert Investment Co.
+LLC ADV bought a new position in shares of Amazon.com in the second quarter worth $28,000.
+Deane Retirement Strategies Inc. increased its position in shares of Amazon.com by 142.9% in the first quarter.
+Deane Retirement Strategies Inc. now owns 17 shares of the e-commerce giant’s stock worth $33,000 after purchasing an additional 10 shares during the period.
+Your Advocates Ltd. LLP bought a new position in shares of Amazon.com in the first quarter worth $37,000.
+James Investment Research Inc. bought a new position in shares of Amazon.com in the second quarter worth $55,000.
+Finally, Spence Asset Management increased its position in shares of Amazon.com by 57.1% in the second quarter.
+Spence Asset Management now owns 22 shares of the e-commerce giant’s stock worth $61,000 after purchasing an additional 8 shares during the period.
+64.54% of the stock is owned by institutional investors.

 Amazon.com Company Profile